Parquet Metadata Reader

 All processing runs locally in your browser.
 Nothing is sent to any server.

 Our Parquet metadata reader uses WebAssembly to parse and display Parquet file metadata directly in your browser.
-Explore row groups, column chunks, compression stats, encodings, and min/max statistics — all without installing software or uploading data.
+Explore row groups, column chunks, compression stats, encodings, min/max values, and compressed sizes before you tune queries, debug files, or convert data.

 ~500 MB